AndrejaCH/Data_Analyst_Nanodegree_Program_Portfolio/README.md

 ## Udacity - Data Analyst Nanodegree Program - Complete Portfolio of the Projects

 This repository is dedicated to Udacity’s Data Analyst Nanodegree Program (DAND).
 It contains all major projects, completed in the program.
-The projects are the requirements for successful graduation.
 Please feel free to take a look at the program [syllabus](Resources/DAND_Syllabus.pdf) and scroll through [official website](https://www.udacity.com/course/data-analyst-nanodegree--nd002), in meanwhile, I invite you to take a look at the projects, my certificate of completion, and highlights from the program.

 ## Data Analyst Nanodegree Certificate